 On Saturday I continued my exploration of Salento focusing on the Ionian coast.
 I first drove to Porto Cesareo, a tiny seaside resort with beautiful sandy beaches and pristine waters, which was declared a protected marine area in 1997.
-There’s a small harbor overlooking a series of islets, the biggest being Rabbit Island (so-called because locals used to breed rabbits there in the past), which can be easily reached by swimming or with a short boat ride.
-I took a stroll around the town center and grabbed a gelato at bar “Il Principe” on the seafront, near the statue of the Italian actress Manuela Arcuri, erected in 2002 as a symbol of beauty and prosperity.
-I continued driving southbound towards Gallipoli.
+There’s a small harbor overlooking a series of islets, the biggest being Rabbit Island (so called because rabbits used to be bred there in the past), which can easily be reached by swimming or with a short boat ride.
+I took a stroll around the town centre and grabbed a gelato at the bar “Il Principe” on the seafront, near the statue of the Italian actress Manuela Arcuri, erected in 2002 as a symbol of beauty and prosperity.
+I then continued driving southbound towards Gallipoli.

-The coast on this side of Salento is dotted with watchtowers built in ancient times to defend the territory against the Saracens and Turkish assaults and makes for another great road trip.
+The coast on this side of Salento is dotted with watchtowers built in ancient times to defend the territory against the Saracens and Turkish assaults, and makes for another great road trip.
 My next stop was Torre Uluzzo and more specifically Fico d’India, a pub literally in the middle of nowhere where you can enjoy a cold beer surrounded by a spectacular natural landscape.
 Don’t expect fancy tables and sophisticated food here, but do expect some of the most fascinating views of Salento, especially at sunset.
 From Torre Uluzzo it is possible to walk through an enchanted forest of pine and eucalyptus till Porto Selvaggio bay, a protected area with crystal blue waters and a rocky seabed perfect for divers.

 About 17 km further south there’s the beautiful town of Gallipoli.
 I parked the car at the port and walked to the old town which sits on an islet connected to the mainland through a bridge and, like Otranto, is surrounded by old fortified walls.
-I visited the Castle, with an interesting itinerary that retraces the town’s history, the Cathedral of Sant’Agata, and the Church of San Francesco d’Assisi, with the wooden statue of the ‘Malladrone’ the bad thief crucified next to Jesus, that the Italian poet D’Annunzio described as a masterpiece of “hideous beauty” in one of his poems.
-While browsing the many little streets of the historic center, I also stumbled upon the Frantoio Ipogeo, an old underground olive oil mill where you can see and learn how oil was produced in the past.
+I visited the Castle, with an interesting itinerary that retraces the town’s history, the 17th-century Cathedral of Sant’Agata, and the Church of San Francesco d’Assisi, with the wooden statue of the ‘Malladrone’ the bad thief crucified next to Jesus, that the Italian poet D’Annunzio described as a masterpiece of “hideous beauty” in one of his poems.
+While browsing the many little streets of the historic centre, I also stumbled upon the Frantoio Ipogeo, an old underground olive oil mill where you can see and learn how oil was produced in the past.

 Day 4: time to go home

-Useful tips for your trip to Salento
+Useful tips for Salento